tdda/tdda/doc/source/cli.md

 tdda serial a.serial a.py --to pd.r

-which specifies that they Python script should use pandas.read_csv.
+which specifies that the Python script should use pandas.read_csv.

 Supported formats FMT: